notificationapi-com/docs/docs/quick-start/send-a-notification.md

     #The ID of the notification you wish to send.
 You can find this
     #value from the dashboard.
     "notificationId" => "order_tracking",
+    # The user to send the notification to.
     "user" => [
         "id" => "userId_123abc",
         "email" => "john_doe@example.com",   # required for email notifications
+    ],
+    # mergeTags is to pass dynamic values into the notification design.
+    "mergeTags" => [
+        "item" => "Krabby Patty Burger",
+        "address" => "124 Conch Street",
+        "orderId" => "1234567890"
     ]
 ]);
 ```